Velocity dispersion profiles of dwarf spheroidal galaxies with self-interacting ultralight dark matter: ULDM density and discussion

 We see that while the velocity dispersion observations favor ULDM with mass $\sim 10^{-22}$~eV, some other observations exclude this possibility.
 In order to strengthen this conclusion and fully exclude the ULDM model, one would need to provide a detailed modeling of baryonic component, incoherent structures in ULDM \cite{Liu_2023, indjin2025fuzzy}, black holes, and other relevant effects for a realistic galaxy, which poses a challenging task \cite{sales2022baryonic}.
 For instance, if an ultra-faint dwarf would host a black hole (BH), the latter would produce additional gravitational attraction, thus, decreasing $\lambda_\textrm{dB}$.
 This possibility cannot be excluded for the observed ultra-faint galaxies so far, since not all such BHs would produce the requisite accretion signatures to be detected \cite{reines2022hunting}.
-This effect was not considered in the present study and in the constraints obtained in Refs.~\cite{teodori2025ultralightdarkmattersimulations, dalal2022excluding, may2025updated}, while it can have an important impact on the modeling of ULDM halos \cite{PhysRevD.111.023006}.
+For example, the observed stellar dynamics in the ultra-faint dwarf \textit{Segue~I} favors the presence of a supermassive BH \cite{lujan2025modeling}, which was not accounted by \citet{dalal2022excluding} to constrain ULDM.
+This was not considered in the present study and in the constraints obtained in Refs.~\cite{teodori2025ultralightdarkmattersimulations, dalal2022excluding, may2025updated}, while it can have an important impact on the modeling of ULDM halos \cite{PhysRevD.111.023006}.

 Moreover, in Refs.~\cite{dalal2022excluding,teodori2025ultralightdarkmattersimulations, may2025updated}, it was assumed that ULDM is described by a fully coherent wave function which satisfies the GPP equations (\ref{GP equation}) and (\ref{Poisson equation}).
 Hence, the limitations for boson mass, that come from the appearance of ULDM density fluctuations on the $\lambda_\textrm{dB}$ scale, rely on the assumption that this coherence is dynamically preserved in the whole simulated volume.
 This is not necessarily the case, having that the correlations in the self-gravitating BEC \cite{Liu_2023, indjin2025fuzzy} drop with distance and on the outskirts the ULDM is in a turbulent, rather than a coherent state.
 In addition, unlike CDM, ULDM can form stable vortex structures with quantized superfluid flow \cite{nikolaieva2021stable}, which may noticeably influence the DM density distribution and dynamics of stars in a dwarf galaxy \cite{PhysRevD.111.023006, PhysRevD.108.023503}.